dgroomes/javascript-playground/README.md

 📚 Learning and exploring JavaScript.

+## Overview

+This repository is my own exploration of JavaScript (JS) and the JavaScript ecosystem.
+It codifies some of the JS concepts and trivia I've learned into runnable example programs, complete with verbose commentary and references.

 **NOTE**: This project was developed on macOS.
 It is for my own personal use.

 ## Standalone sub-projects